Skip to content

 They have a mandatory datasource element, and they may have a scope element too.

 The datasource element defines the rows shown in the table.
-You can use the tags datasource to display the tags in a table, and the testcases datasource to display the testcases in a table.
+You can use the tags data source to display the tags in a table, and the testcases data source to display the test cases in a table.

-There are default columns specifications, per datasources.
+There are default columns specifications, per data sources.
 You can provide your own columns specifications by using the columns element, which is a collection of name, expression pairs.

 The name is the column header, and the expression is the cell content.

-A tags table
+Example of a tags table

 A Table is a set of rows summarizing the items' statuses